compolabs/spark-miden-v1/README.md

 ```

-The SWAPp note is reclaimable by the intial creator of the SWAPp note.
+The SWAPp note is reclaimable by the initial creator of the SWAPp note.
 After each partial consumption of the SWAPp note, the sender of the note changes.
-However, since the PAYBACK_RECIPIENT input of the SWAPp note does not change, we can compute inside of the SWAPp note the PAYBACK_RECIPIENT hash using the account id of the currently executing account.
+However, since the PAYBACK_RECIPIENT input of the SWAPp note does not change, we can compute the PAYBACK_RECIPIENT hash inside the SWAPp note using the account ID of the currently executing account.
 If the PAYBACK_RECIPIENT hash matches the SWAPp note input for the PAYBACK_RECIPIENT, this means that the currently executing account is the initial creator.

-This is achieved by calling the ```account::get_id``` procedure, and then computing the PAYBACK_RECIPIENT digest inside of the note.
+This is achieved by calling the account::get_id procedure and then computing the PAYBACK_RECIPIENT digest inside the note.

 ## Output of Partially Consuming a SWAPp Note